SS Carolina: Sinking

 Most of the ship's boats stayed together and survived a squall during the night.
 They were picked up by the schooner Eva B Douglas at 11am the following day.
-One life boat made it to the coast at Atlantic City and another was picked by the British steamship Appleby.
-At 4pm, the Danish steamship Bryssel found the swamped motor dory from the Carolina; the eight male passengers and five crew on the boat had drowned.
-It was the first loss of life caused by U-Boat activity on the US Atlantic seaboard.
-Carolina was one of six vessels sunk by the U-151 on June 2, 1918, which caused that day to be known as "Black Sunday".
+One lifeboat made it to the coast at Atlantic City and another was picked by the British steamship Appleby.
+At 4pm, the Danish steamship Bryssel found the swamped motor dory from Carolina; the eight male passengers and five crew on the boat had drowned.
+It was the first loss of life caused by U-boat activity on the US Atlantic seaboard.
+Carolina was one of six vessels sunk by U-151 on 2 June 1918, which caused that day to be known as "Black Sunday".